 APIs can exist online or locally.
 One point that should be kept in mind is that web APIs and web services are not identical.
-Basically, a web service is nothing more than an API that has been wrapped in HTTP.
+Basically, a web service or microservice is nothing more than an API that has been wrapped in HTTP.
 Thus, not all APIs are web services, but every web service is an API.

 Web based APIs can be categorized into various types like REST, SOAP and RPC.
 These APIs can be developed as well as consumed (utilized) in various programming languages and platforms like .NET, Java, PHP, etc. An API acts as bridge to programmatically connect two systems for control and communications.